yuanlaura/MSBA-projects/Natural-Language-Processing/README.md

 ## Explanation of Files Included

 * **Vaccine_Analysis_Notebook.ipynb:** This report details all the Python codes used for data cleaning, data exploration, regression analysis, and sentiment analysis for various COVID vaccines with printed outputs
+* **Vaccine_Analysis_Code.pdf:** Exported PDF version of Jupyter Notebook report
 * **Vaccine_Analysis_Presentation.pdf:** This is the final presentation slide deck and includes screenshots of codes and summary of findings

+___

+Please note that this project was completed as a group with other contributors listed below.
+Some content may have edited and curated by me in order to be uploaded to my own personal GitHub.
+Feel free to reach me if you have any further questions or inquiries.

 Other Contributors: Yue Ma, Yining Ou